Philip Ewell

 Philip Adrian Ewell (born February 16, 1966) is an American professor of music theory at Hunter College and the CUNY Graduate Center.
-He specializes in Russian and twentieth century music, as well as rap and hip hop.
-In 2019, he sparked controversy with his conference talk, "Music Theory's White Racial Frame," leading to a debate on the racial politics of music theory and resulting in his 2023 book, "On Music Theory And Making Music More Welcoming for Everyone."
+He specializes in Russian and 20th-century music as well as rap and hip-hop.
+In 2019, he sparked controversy with his conference talk "Music Theory's White Racial Frame", leading to a debate on the racial politics of music theory and resulting in his 2023 book, "On Music Theory and Making Music More Welcoming for Everyone".

 Early life and education

 Phillip Adrian Ewell was born on February 16, 1966, and grew up in DeKalb, Illinois.
 His father was an African American intellectual who had attended Morehouse College with Martin Luther King Jr. in 1948.
 Ewell received a BA in music from Stanford University, an MA in cello performance from Queens College (City University of New York), and a PhD in music theory from Yale University.
 His dissertation, Analytical Approaches to Large-Scale Structure in the Music of Alexander Scriabin, was advised by Allen Forte.